 With majestic views from all rooms, Bellevue Farmstay is on a working family farm has three bedrooms, large lounge and family rooms (with additional sofa beds), a dining room and a fully-equipped kitchen, plus, a wood-burning heater.
 Families and large groups love the rumpus porch for kids with chalkboard wall, Leggo and totem tennis.

 Meet the arm pets: Nikki (Golden Retriever dog), Tess (Border Collie dog), Rani (Siamese cat), Innie, Fred, Bazza, Monty and Bronte (alpacas), Sam, Sue, Jack and Jill (sheep).
 Both Acca (the goat) and Frannie (the retired eventing horse) love treats of apples and carrots.
-Our latest arrivals are Alana, the orphan camel calf and Oh Deer, the orphan fawn.
+Latest arrivals are Alana, the orphan camel calf and Oh Deer, the orphan fawn.
 Plus you will likely run into native wildlife (koalas, echidnas, kookaburras and kangaroos) on the walking trails.

 So join gregarious hosts Wendy and Warren Couch, the fourth generation owners of Bellevue, to enjoy the views, take a bush walk with some wildlife, map out some day trips around the magnificent region or just simply relax.